tasuki/blog/_drafts/test.md

 > A funny quote... it should probably wrap? how's it wrap? 's it wrap good? real good?

-And I know not what else `perhaps some code`?
+And I know not what else perhaps some code `perhaps some code`?

     $ indented code